bigeyedata/backend-challenge/README.md

 The purpose of this challenge is to demostrate one's ability to code up a REST API.
 The Server can be started with the command `./gradlew run`.
-Feel free to test out the server to make sure it works and think about how you might want to solve the questions below, but please don't start coding up a solution before the scheduled interview time.
+Feel free to test out the server to make sure it works, but please don't start coding before the scheduled interview time.

 Note that we are using Hibernate as an ORM for this scaffold.
 If you prefer a different ORM library, feel free to add that to the build.gradle and wire it up before the interview.